The Amanda Cook Band

 Fresno, California

 Richard Hagopian is America’s foremost player of the oud, a round-bodied and short-necked lute, and principal instrument in Armenian music.
-Widely acclaimed as a virtuosic musician, he is esteemed in diasporic Armenian communities and beyond for his dedication to preserving Armenian culture and passing it on to further generations.
+Widely acclaimed as a virtuosic musician, he is esteemed in diasporic Armenian communities and beyond for his dedication to preserving Armenian culture.
 He has conducted decades of research on Armenian music and dance, recorded several albums, and taught master classes around the country.
 Among his many honors, Richard received a 1989 National Endowment for the Arts National Heritage Fellowship, the nation’s highest honor for folk and traditional artists.
+Richard has passed down his passion for Armenian music to several generations of his own family, and three generations of Hagopians will join each other on stage in Richmond.

 Terry & the Zydeco Bad Boys